Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Introduction

-To demonstrate and validate the effectiveness of the LLM-driven pipeline, we apply it to a challenging test case: early 20th century U.S.\ county-level vehicle registration tables.
-These tables, produced independently by various state-level agencies, exhibit precisely the kind of heterogeneity that makes traditional digitization difficult, thus serving as an ideal benchmark.
-Given the pipeline's sequential complexity (layout, extraction, harmonization) and the risk of compounding errors, rigorous end-to-end validation is essential.
-To enable such robust quantitative evaluation, we manually created a ``gold standard'' dataset from 694 diverse tables (encompassing 49,225 data points).
-Using separate subsets for development and evaluation (367 and 327 tables), we comprehensively assess performance.
-Compared to standard OCR solutions often used as a baseline, the LLM pipeline substantially reduces critical layout parsing failures that can render tables unusable (from 40.06\% to 0.31\%).
-Furthermore, on the holdout evaluation set, the data generated by the pipeline matches the ``gold standard'' with high fidelity, achieving an $R^2$ of 98.6\%.
+To demonstrate the effectiveness of the LLM-driven pipeline, we apply it to a challenging test case: early 20th century county-level vehicle registration tables from the United States.
+These tables, produced independently by various state-level agencies, exhibit precisely the kind of heterogeneity that makes traditional digitization difficult, thus serving as a useful benchmark.
+Given the pipeline's sequential complexity (layout, extraction, harmonization) and the risk of compounding errors, rigorous end-to-end evaluation is essential.
+To enable pipeline development and evaluation, we manually created a ``gold standard'' dataset from 364 diverse (and often multi-page) tables encompassing 50,653 numerical cells.
+Using separate subsets of the data for prompt development and overall evaluation (79 and 285 tables), we comprehensively assess performance.
+Compared to standard OCR solutions often used as a baseline, the LLM pipeline substantially reduces critical layout parsing failures (that render tables unusable without substantial manipulation) from 61.4\% to 0.35\%.
+The pipeline achieves an exact cell match rate of 95.4\%.
+Among the linked cells, fidelity is high---the average error is very small (mean absolute percentage error 0.7\%) and 99.4\% of cells are within 10\% of the validated value.
+In 1.4\% of cases, the pipeline does not produce a value where the gold standard provides one; examining these cases reveals that they arise mostly from rare, idiosyncratic table formats and, to a much lesser extent, from header or county matching.
+The pipeline also performs on par with researchers at the subjective task of aligning field (header) labels, as validated against federally published state-total data.